jgillick/DiscoDanceFloorV1/Arduino/DiscoFloorNode/README.md

 ### RS485 chip (MAX485 or ISL8487E)

-Wire pins 2 & 3 together and then to pin 10 of floor node.
+I'm using the [Intersil ISL8487E](http://www.digikey.com/product-detail/en/ISL8487EIBZ/ISL8487EIBZ-ND/1034816) chip which is pin compatible with MAS485, but cheaper.
+Both pins 2 and 3 (RE & DE) can be wired together and then connected to pin 7 of the floor node.

 ```
 1:   To pin 0 (RX) of floor node